 Financial transactions of the government are reported in individual funds.
 Each fund uses a separate set of self-balancing accounts that comprises its cash and investments, revenues and expenditures.
 The Authority's resources are allocated to and accounted for in individual funds depending on their intended purpose.
 Each fund is reported as a separate column in the financial statements.
+The total column is presented as "memo only" because any interfund activities are not eliminated.
 The following fund types are used: